Linear regression is perhaps one of the most well known and well understood algorithms in statistics and machine learning.

 Preparing Data For Linear Regression

-Linear regression is been studied at great length, and there is a lot of literature on how your data must be structured to make best use of the model.
+Linear regression has been studied at great length, and there is a lot of literature on how your data must be structured to make best use of the model.

 As such, there is a lot of sophistication when talking about these requirements and expectations which can be intimidating.
 In practice, you can uses these rules more as rules of thumb when using Ordinary Least Squares Regression, the most common implementation of linear regression.